rsuite/rsuite/docs/pages/guide/rtl/en-US/index.md

 ### 1.HTML

-Make sure the `dir` attribute is set on the body:
+Make sure the `dir` attribute is set on the html:

 ```html
 <html dir="rtl"></html>